OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

             });
     }

-    // Helper function for treating errors.
+    // Helper function for treating errors
     function errorHandler(error) {
         // Always be sure to catch any accumulated errors that bubble up from the Excel.run execution showNotification("Error", error);